Last updated: 6th December 2020

-Think of the Maldives and you think of tropical paradise islands with perfect white coral sand beaches and luxury – well you’d be right, we went for a once in a lifetime trip, and it really was paradise found.
+Think of the Maldives and you think of tropical beach getaways, paradise islands with perfect white coral sand beaches and luxury – well you’d be right.
+We went for a once in a lifetime trip, and it really was paradise found.
 For this bucket list trip we decided to take a family holiday with Garth’s parents and have two weeks of sheer indulgence and relaxation.
+In this post we’ll share our experience and of the overwater villas at the Meeru Island Resort and Spa.

 Getting to Meeru via Speedboat

-After an exciting flight on the comfortable and gigantic A380 via Dubai we arrived at Malé International Airport on the small island capital of Male, incredibly packed from coast to coast with buildings.
+After an exciting flight on Emirates comfortable and gigantic A380 via Dubai we arrived at Malé International Airport on the small island capital of Male, incredibly packed from coast to coast with buildings.

 Coming out of the arrivals hall we were met with ridiculous turquoise coloured sea views against jetty’s and a slight wiff of petrol from the seaplanes.
 After a wait in the humid heat for other passengers to arrive we set off!

-Our island – Meeru, or Meerufenfushi, in the North Male Atoll is 30 miles from the capital accessible by speed boat whereas other islands in the South Atol are accessible by sea plane.
-It took about 50 minutes, although it was bumpy, the anticipation outweighed that, wondering which island would be ours .. the feeling was like Christmas Day morning, passing different islands along the way.
+Our island – Meeru (or Meerufenfushi to give it its full name) is located in the North Male Atoll 30 miles from the capital.
+It’s accessible by speed boat whereas other islands in the South Atol are accessible by sea plane.
+Our speedboat transfer took about 50 minutes, although it was bumpy the anticipation outweighed that, wondering which island would be ours as we passed different islands along the way.
+We had butterflies in our stomach and the feeling was like Christmas Day morning!

 Then we saw Meeru in the distance, just like a shipwrecked island of palms getting closer and closer, we arrived to its beautiful crystal clear turquoise lagoon and perfect white sandy beach, where we were met by a line up of staff offering us cocktails.
 We had definitely arrived!